Peru • UNESCO World Heritage Site

 Inca Construction (1450-1532)

-Built during the reign of Emperor Inca Pachacutec as a royal estate and sacred ceremonial centre, showcasing the pinnacle of Inca architectural genius through precise stonework, sophisticated agricultural terraces, and advanced astronomical observatories that demonstrated their profound understanding of celestial movements for agricultural planning.
+Built during the reign of Emperor Inca Pachacutec as a royal estate and sacred ceremonial center, demonstrating Inca architectural mastery through precise stonework, agricultural terraces, and advanced astronomical observatories that revealed their profound understanding of celestial movements for agricultural planning.

 Spanish Colonial Abandonment (1532-1911)

-Abandoned during the Spanish conquest of the Inca Empire and largely forgotten by the outside world for nearly four centuries, allowing the remarkable archaeological site to remain exceptionally well preserved beneath dense jungle vegetation whilst local Quechua communities maintained knowledge of its existence.
+Abandoned during the Spanish conquest of the Inca Empire and largely forgotten by the outside world for nearly four centuries, allowing the archaeological site to remain well preserved beneath dense jungle vegetation while local Quechua communities maintained knowledge of its existence.

 Modern Rediscovery (1911)